Century City (TV series): Broadcast and release

 Century City aired on the American CBS television network on Tuesday evenings and premiered on March 16, 2004.
-CBS ordered nine episodes, but broadcast only four before cancelling the series.
+CBS ordered nine episodes, but aired only four before cancelling the series due to low ratings.
 Universal HD began broadcasting episodes on November 29, 2004, including previously unaired episodes.

 In June 2009, Hulu made all nine episodes available for online viewing; however, they are cropped from their original widescreen presentations.
 They also bear an NBC logo, despite being a CBS program, due to Universal Television owning the series.

 Chronological order

 The episodes were originally aired out of chronological order, mostly regarding the appearances of the character Voxxy and the other characters' knowledge of Lee May's genetic enhancements.
 The intended order is as follows, and was used by Hulu: